ColeDewis/implicit_q_learning/README.md

 ## Compute Canada Setup

+**Below is tested on fir and nibi**

 Use the `requirements_cc.txt` file.

 To set up dependencies, clone the repo, then inside the folder:
 `chmod +x setup_cc.sh`
+`chmod +x venv_setup.sh`
 `./setup_cc.sh`

-This will schedule a job to create a virtual environment tarfile.
+Then, you need to create the virtual env.
+For this, use an interactive job:

+`salloc --time=0:30:0 --mem-per-cpu=16G --ntasks=1`

+Then in the job, run `./venv_setup.sh` to create the `venv310.tar` file.

 Once you have `venv310.tar` in your folder, try the test job.

-Run the test job with `sbatch --export=path="$(pwd)" test_job.sh`
+Run the test job with `sbatch --export=path="$(pwd)" test_job.sh`.

 I'm not sure if this process works on other clusters since one of the requirements requires a git clone, and supposedly the compute nodes don't have internet access for narval and others.
+But, it works fine on fir and nibi.
+Maybe it would work doing the setup in an interactive job.
+Otherwise, the setup is probably possible from pre-downloading the wheel or by moving the repo over; I may try that later.

 The test job does require the dataset to already be on the compute canada server.
-You can download in advance from here: https://huggingface.co/datasets/imone/D4RL/blob/main, since I think it's better to get the dataset in advance rather than having your job download it.
+You can download in advance from here: https://huggingface.co/datasets/imone/D4RL/tree/main, since I think it's better to get the dataset in advance rather than having your job download it.
+Put it in a folder `~/.d4rl/datasets/`

-**You can try the setup_cc.sh and venv_setup.sh scripts but they are untested so far**, as I followed those steps in an interactive job.

-The `test_job.sh` script should work however.
+### Notes about this setup
+I tried having the virtual env be created in a non-interactive job, but it seemed to have issues with using the venv after.

 ## Misc
 The implementation is based on [JAXRL](https://github.com/ikostrikov/jaxrl).